avitalchissick/infra-automation/README.md

 pip install -r requirements.txt
 ```

-Run the project with: python main.py
+Run the project using `python main.py`

-### Project phases
+## Project phases
-**Phase 1** - build a skeleton of an infrastructure provisioning tool using mockup to simulate automation.
+**Phase 1** - Develop the foundational structure of an infrastructure provisioning tool, using mockup to simulate automation.

-### Documentation
+## Project Overview
 The project uses python to allow the user to enter configuration for virtual machines.
+Key features include:
-User input will be validated.
+* User input validation.
-The project will also use a Bash script to automate service setup.
+* Bash scripting for automating service setup.
-Logging and error handeling will be used in the code and script.

-**Project structure:**
+* Comprehensive logging and error handeling.

+### Project structure:
+**configuration files**
-configs folder - holds configuration files.
+configs/ - holds configuration files.
-Phase 1 - files instances.json stores the list of machines configured by the user.
+configs/instances.json - stores the list of machines configured by the user.

+**Logging*
 logs folder - holds log files.
 provisioning.log - log of the provisioning process.